 Once I got past the irony of leaving a rainy San Diego and arriving into a bright and sunny Seattle, I pressed my nose to the window and enjoyed the sights (and sounds) all the way in.

 What I do know is that I’m very impressed with how Alaska Airlines has configured the first class cabin on their 737 MAX 9.
 It’s spacious, bright, and combined with the typically great Alaska Airlines cabin crews, extremely competitive against what the other US airlines are offering.
-I just wish they would offer a premium lie-flat business class product like JetBlue does.
+I just wish they would offer a premium lie-flat business class product like JetBlue Mint Suites.

 Should you avoid the Alaska Airlines 737-9 MAX?